 A grievance may be brought by any member of the bargaining unit.
 Where a group of bargaining unit employees desire to file a grievance involving a situation affecting more than one (1) member of the bargaining unit in a similar manner, one (1) member selected by such group will process the grievance, and shall so indicate that the grievance is a group grievance.
+Where a group grievance requests a monetary remedy, the grievance shall include the names and number of the affected employees and the estimated amount sought as a remedy.

 Wherever used in this procedure, the word "day" shall mean calendar day.
-Whenever a time limit ends on a Saturday, Sunday, or a holiday, the end of the time limit shall run until the end of the next day which is not a Saturday, Sunday or holiday.
+Whenever a time limit ends on a Saturday, Sunday, or a holiday, the end of the time limit shall run until the end of the next day which is not a Saturday, Sunday, or holiday.

 Section 8.3.
 A grievance must be submitted to the grievance procedure within fourteen (14) calendar days after an employee knows or should have known the facts giving rise to the grievance, otherwise it will be considered not to have existed.
+A group grievance must be submitted to the grievance procedure within twenty-one (21) calendar days after an employee knows or should have known the facts giving rise to the grievance, otherwise it will be considered not to have existed.